FEMUR ANATOMY

 • Medial Epicondyle - Located above the medial condyle; attachment point for a ligament

-• Adductor Tubercle - Small, raised area on the medial condyle; attachment point for a muscle involved in thigh adduction
+• Adductor Tubercle - Small, raised area on the medial condyle; attachment point for a muscle involved in your thigh adduction

 Lateral Condyle